tarek-kerbedj/Qwant-images-scrapy/README.md

 ```

 ## how it works
-1) make sure you're on the root directory and fire up the command line
+1) make sure you're on the qwant_scraper directory and fire up the command line

 2) run the command
 ```